 During this phase, the project information is loaded into the firm’s design software in order to develop the construction documents and 3D model for the project.

-At the client’s request, our design team can assist with final color selections; kitchen cabinet design; tile selections and pattern design; selection of countertop materials and laminates; selection of flooring materials and selection of all lighting and plumbing fixtures.
+At the client’s request, our design team can assist with final color selections and finish schedules; kitchen cabinet design or assistance; tile selections and pattern design; assistance with selection of all countertop materials; assistance with selection of flooring; assistance with selection of all lighting and plumbing fixtures; selection of furniture, upholstery, accessories and window coverings; and selection and placement of artwork.
 The firm can also provide designs for interior custom built-ins.
+We pass trade costs for furnishings directly to our clients with no mark-up.

 During this phase, our team can assist with the coordination of any additional consultants that may be needed for the client’s project such as Civil and Structural Engineers, Landscape Architect, Interior Designer, Lighting and A/V Consultants.